Anthares101/k3s-pi-cluster-upgrade/README.md

 # K3S Pi Cluster Upgrade

-The idea of this playbook is to automate upgrades of my [K3S cluster](https://github.com/anthares101/k3s-pi-cluster), including Linux, K3S and also the monitoring stack.
-About the applications running in the cluster, the upgrades are managed by [Keel](https://keel.sh).
+The idea of this playbook is to automate upgrades of my [K3S cluster](https://github.com/anthares101/k3s-pi-cluster), including Linux and K3S versions.
+About the applications running in the cluster (including monitoring), the upgrades are managed by [Keel](https://keel.sh).

 ## Requisites